Daily devotionals, Family Home Evening (FHE), and Sunday ideas for kids and young children that go with Come Follow Me 6/1/2020.

 Play “Going on a trip“

-Work on memorizing this scripture during the week: Alma 7:14
+Work on memorizing this scripture during the week for Come Follow Me for 6/1: Alma 7:14

 Now I say unto you that ye must repent, and be born again; for the Spirit saith if ye are not born again ye cannot inherit the kingdom of heaven;

-Remember that these are guidelines for you to use!
+Remember that these are guidelines for you to use for Come Follow Me for 6/1!
 Don’t feel as though you have to use every single question, journal entry, or activity.
 Make sure you look at the activity in advance so you can gather any materials they may require.

 - Start by singing the song together and saying a prayer